playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 </main>
 ```

-_The browser takes the items that've been defined in HTML and turns them into a tree that the browser can understand how to layout and draw on the screen_.
+_The browser takes the items defined in the HTML and turns them into a tree that the browser understands how to lay out and draw on the screen_.
 That tree, internally, might look something like this:

 ![A chart showing the document object model layout of the above code.
 It shows that the 'main' tag is the parent to a 'ul' tag, and so on](./dom_tree.svg "Diagram showing the above code as a graph")